katarinaelez/katarinaelez.github.io/_pages/about.md

 I am an early-career researcher in drug discovery.
 My experience includes conducting and analyzing large-scale molecular simulations for medicinal chemistry, as well as developing deep learning models for protein structure representation.

-Currently, I am a PhD student in bioinformatics at Freie Universität Berlin and part of the <a href='https://www.molgen.mpg.de/IMPRS'>IMPRS-BAC doctoral program</a> at <a href='https://www.molgen.mpg.de/'>Max Planck Institute for Molecular Genetics</a>.
-In my doctoral research, I have been focusing on computational drug discovery for inhibiting TMPRSS2 (a protease involved in coronavirus cell entry), using docking, molecular dynamics and active learning.
+Currently, I am a PhD student in bioinformatics at <a href='https://www.fu-berlin.de/'>Freie Universität Berlin</a> and part of the <a href='https://www.molgen.mpg.de/IMPRS'>IMPRS-BAC doctoral program</a> at <a href='https://www.molgen.mpg.de/'>Max Planck Institute for Molecular Genetics</a>.
+In my doctoral research, I have been focusing on computational drug discovery for inhibiting <a href='https://www.uniprot.org/uniprotkb/O15393/'>TMPRSS2</a> (a protease involved in coronavirus cell entry), using docking, molecular dynamics and active learning.
 This has led to the discovery of a nanomolar TMPRSS2 inhibitor and a patent application for treating COVID-19.
 During my PhD, I have also gained valuable industry experience through an internship at <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-ai-for-science/'>Microsoft Research</a>.

 Beyond my academic pursuits, I am passionate about teaching and science outreach, helping to inspire the next generation of scientists.
 Therefore, I have co-founded <a href='https://bioinform-org.github.io/'>Bioinformatika</a>, an NGO dedicated to providing free educational content in bioinformatics to young people from all socio-economic backgrounds.